This webpage contains affiliate links. See more details here.

 "What a great day!!
 Alessandro, Roberta, Linda and crew all made this day a wonderful memory!!
 We learned so much about the parmigiana Reggiano, Modena balsamic and prosciutto processes plus enjoyed all of the delicacies!!
 From the great breakfast with wine to the fabulous lunch with soo much wine and food to the dance party!
 What a great experience!!
 So glad we chose to do this!!
 Grazie Mille!"

-City Unscripted's Bologna tasting tour is fully tailored to your preferences.
-You can even choose your favourite local guide (from among many options).
-We would love to take this tour someday!
+City Unscripted’s Bologna tasting tour is fully customized to your preferences, so you can explore the city’s food scene exactly how you want.
+Plus, you can even choose your favourite local guide from several amazing options!
+We’d love to take this tour ourselves!

 Great History, Sights and Street Food tour of Bologna